andymeneely/game_icons/README.md

 end
 ```

+## Updating Locally

+Sometimes I fall behind GameIcons in updating.
+If you want to update your gem locally, you can do the following:

+1. Clone the repository
+2. `bundle install`
+2. Edit `version.rb` to be something different for just you (e.g. `0.44.johndoe`)
+3. Run `rake update` from the root of this repo
+4. Run `rake install` to install the new version of the gem.
+5. File bug or pull request to notify me.

 ## We Are Not Game-Icons.net

 This is not affiliated with [game-icons.net](http://game-icons.net).
 They are awesome, talented artists who give away their hard work.
 I'm not them.